In 1987 I was working full-time with S.O.S. Ministries in San Francisco, California.

-I once saw a couple, completely nude and having sex in the middle of the street.
-And it was only 12 noon.
-Hmmm.
-The house we lived in was smack in the middle of what the San Francisco Chronicle called “San Francisco’s Mean Street.”
+The house we lived in was smack in the middle of what the San Francisco Chronicle called “San Francisco’s Meanest Street.”
 I think there were some close runners-up to us though.
 But living on Sycamore had its share of memorable moments.

-God intervenes to protect our lives probably much more then we realize.
+God intervenes to protect our lives probably much more than we realize.
 Each person has been created in His image.
 He loves everyone– as if we were the only one.

 “We put our hope in the Lord.